Disney Vacation Club Cost & Other Pros & Cons

-The decision to buy a Disney Vacation Club membership can be a gruelling process, especially if you’re sitting across the table from a friendly sales representative, who has been showing you the benefits of ownership for the past hour.
+The decision to buy a Disney Vacation Club membership can be a grueling process, especially if you’re sitting across the table from a friendly sales representative, who has been showing you the benefits of ownership for the past hour.
 Sure, Disney Vacation Club provides great experiences for families from all over the globe, but is it right for you?
 Below, you’ll find five reasons to buy DVC and five reasons not to buy.
 Only you can determine which category fits you.

 Purchasing a 50-year DVC membership provides great value for repeated guests of Walt Disney World.
 Essentially, you pre-pay for future vacations, meaning that you’ll avoid some of the highest price increases over the years.
 Of course, DVC owners pay yearly maintenance fees, but these expenses are negligible compared to resort costs for regular guests.
 Members also avoid the hefty 12.5% hotel tax since they are considered owners instead of visitors, and multiple guests can stay without incurring additional charges.
 In the long run, you’ll save thousands of dollars for Disney vacations.